grahamvickers/vickers_graham_roku/README.md

 ### Installing

-You will need to install the following in order to run the website:
+1. Once you have cloned the project, move it to the htdocs or www folder inside the MAMP/WAMP server application

-To see the sign up function you need to install the .sql file from the 'data' folder, this can be done in the Terminal or through phpMyAdmin.
+2. To see the sign up function you need to install the .sql file from the 'data' folder, this can be done in the Terminal or through phpMyAdmin.
 Name the database 'db_roku'.

 ## Deployment